derrick-x/Tetris-Discord-Edition-Bot/README.md

 # Tetris Discord Edition Bot
 Important files are in src/main/java/com/tetrisbot.
-Don't worry about the rest - it's just maven, JDA, and VScode boilerplate.
+The rest is just maven, JDA, and VScode boilerplate.
+Add this bot at https://top.gg/bot/1377027446783610890